egoist/toka/README.md

 Arguements:

-- -d : only generate default file (.gitignore)
+- -d : generate default file (.gitignore)
 - -a : append to a existing file (.gitignore)

 Example: